-The travel industry nowadays is less about busy agencies located in the city center and more like a complicated system of travel sites which have an enormous and versatile selection of travel destinations, reviews of places to stay, comments and user profiles.
-The availability of such data on websites such as Booking.com opens up unlimited opportunities for its use.
-Here’s just a couple of data-backed examples of how the mere existence of sites like Booking.com has reshaped the traveling and hospitality industry:
+Nowadays, the travel industry is less about busy agencies located in the city center and more like a complicated system of travel sites with an enormous and versatile selection of travel destinations, reviews of places to stay, comments, and user profiles.
+The availability of such data on websites like Booking.com opens up unlimited opportunities for their use.
+Here are just a couple of data-backed examples of how the mere existence of sites like Booking.com has reshaped the traveling and hospitality industry:

 - Since 2007, 748 million guests have stayed at homes, apartments, or unique listings like yurts and igloos listed on Booking.com, according to its parent company, Booking Holdings

 - Booking.com services are represented in 220+ countries and territories

 - The booking.com website totals up to 28M+ unique listings - hotels, homes, apartments, and other amazing places to stay

 - In 2020, 355 million room nights were booked across Booking Holdings, down 58% year over year due to the COVID-19 pandemic

 As it becomes safer to travel, the hospitality industry could benefit from the enormous amount of data available on the internet, especially as all of it is open to public access.

 Here are a few ways how data scraping and use of extracted data from Booking.com can be a catalyst for change and transformation for the travel industry in general, as well as for your interests and business specifically: